 If you’re in the lucky position to be able to have a choice where you site your polytunnel, then the best position for a polytunnel is to have the long side running from south to north.
 This gives you the ability to avoid the high heats of summer.
 If you have to site it east to west then you’ll be facing on to the midday sun, in the heat of summer, this is not ideal.
 It will also mean that if your summer crops grow tall, then they could shade some crops in the north bed.

 Are polytunnels worth it?

-We think so.
+We think so and thats why we include them as one of our essential garden tools.
 We think they’re a small investment for a lot of extra growing capability.
 It’s also a heck of a lot more motivating when the rain (or snow) is coming down or the wind is howling to get out there and start doing some work inside the tunnel rather than outside in the elements!

 How long does a Polytunnel last?